sandersn80/buildrpm/README.md

 _The repository also contains the spec files for applications that I've currently build using this software_

-_Currently it will only create RPM packages for Enterprise Linux 9 using either AlmaLinux or Rocky-Linux_
+_Currently it will only create RPM packages for Enterprise Linux 9 using either AlmaLinux or Rocky-Linux based containers_

 ## Preparation Enterpirse Linux 7
 1. Install docker using your distros package manager.
 For Centos this could be installed using: